Bloc Québécois leadership elections: 1996 BQ leadership election

 The Bloc Québécois leadership election in 1996 was an election to replace Lucien Bouchard after he left the Bloc Québécois to become Premier of Quebec.
-The vote was conducted among members of the party's directorate rather than by all members of the party.
-Michel Gauthier won the election and became Leader of the Official Opposition.
+Since the party was actually the Official Opposition during the 35th Canadian Parliament, that meant the winner of the election would become Leader of the Official Opposition.The vote was conducted among members of the party's directorate rather than by all members of the party.
+Michel Gauthier, who was hardly known in English Canada and even in his native Quebec, surprisingly won the election and became party leader and hense leader of the Official Opposition.